Skip to main content

 I was Ambassador in Europe 2020 - 2022 for the Fudan Development Institute (FDDI), Fudan University's premier global-facing research institute.

-In August 2022, I taught an intensive two-week course entitled 'Understanding and Researching the Emergence of Managed Civil Society in Eurasia' at the German-Kazakh University's annual summer university in Almaty, Kazakhstan, funded by the German Academic Exchange Service.
+In August 2022, I designed and taught an intensive two-week course entitled 'Understanding and Researching the Emergence of Managed Civil Society in Eurasia' at the German-Kazakh University's annual summer university in Almaty, Kazakhstan, funded by the German Academic Exchange Service.

 Biography

-Following my Bachelors at Durham University in Modern European Languages (French and German), I spent time in Berlin working as a translator, journalist and historical guide, and in St Petersburg working as an English teacher and volunteer with the Russian human rights organisation, Memorial.
+Following my Bachelors at Durham University in Modern European Languages (French and German), I spent two years in Berlin working as a translator, journalist and historical guide, and in St Petersburg working as an English teacher and volunteer with the Russian human rights organisation, Memorial.
 These experiences forged in me a deep interest in the politics and lived experiences of post-communism.

 I returned to academia to undertake, first, an MA in International Relations and then a PhD, both at the University of Exeter, the latter which was awarded in 2015.
 The thesis examined Russian state discourses and social practices of civic participation in local governance during the Putin era.
+During my PhD, under the supervision of Prof John Heathershaw, I developed an interest in local governance in Central Asia, and spent time volunteering in the suburbs of Bishkek.

 Upon completion of my PhD, I moved to Xi'an, China, and spent two years working as Lecturer in Central Asian Studies in the Department of History and Civilization, Shaanxi Normal University, where I remain affiliated as a Visiting Professor.

 In September 2017, I began a British Academy Postdoctoral Fellowship based at the University of Exeter, which allowed me to build on my PhD research and explore participatory governance in Russia and China from a comparative perspective.
 I was promoted to Senior Lecturer at the University of Exeter's Penryn Campus in February 2021.
+In September 2023, I began a two-year joint appointment between the University of Exeter and Tsinghua University, during which time, I will spend 50% of my time based at the Institute of International and Area Studies, Tsinghua University, Beijing.

 I have held Visiting Fellowships at the European University at St Petersburg (2012), Fudan Development Institute, Shanghai (2017), the St Petersburg branch of the Russian Academy of National Economy and Public Administration (2018), and the Aleksanteri Institute, University of Helsinki (2019).